lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - Common bur sedge (Carex grayi)
 - [Common evening primrose (Oenothera biennis)]({{% relref "/info-sheets/oenothera-biennis/" %}})
 - Common ninebark (Physocarpus opulifolius) - this is a first year seedling of a small tree.
-- Flax-leaved stiff aster (Ionactis linariifolia)  🆕
+- Flax-leaved stiff aster (Ionactis linariifolia)
 - Foxglove beardtongue (Penstemon digitalis)
 - Goat's Rue (Tephrosia virginiana)
 - Golden alexanders (Zizia aurea)
 - [Heart leaved/blue wood aster (Symphyotrichum cordifolium)]({{% relref "/info-sheets/symphyotrichum-cordifolium/" %}})
-- Kalm's St. John's Wort (Hypericum kalmianum) 🆕
+- Kalm's St. John's Wort (Hypericum kalmianum)
 - Large-leaved wood aster (Eurybia macrophylla)
-- New England aster (Symphyotrichum novae-angliae) 🆕
+- New England aster (Symphyotrichum novae-angliae)
 - New York ironweed (Vernonia noveboracensis)
 - Northern beardtongue (Penstemon hirsutus)
-- Pennsylvania sedge (Carex pensylvanica) 🆕
+- Pennsylvania sedge (Carex pensylvanica)
 - Red columbine (Aquilegia canadensis) - back in stock!
 - Seaside Goldenrod (Solidago sempervirens)
 - Smooth blue aster (Symphyotrichum laeve)
-- Spotted Joe-Pye Weed (Eutrochium maculatum) - only 1️⃣ one plant left!
 - Tall white aster (Doellingeria umbellata)
-- Virginia mountain-mint (Pycnanthemum virginianum) - only 1️⃣ one plant left!
+- Virginia mountain-mint (Pycnanthemum virginianum) - only 1️⃣ one plant left! (more on the way)
-- [White snakeroot (Ageratina altissima)]({{% relref "posts/native-plants/ageratina-altissima/" %}}) - also available in quarts
+- [White snakeroot (Ageratina altissima)]({{% relref "posts/native-plants/ageratina-altissima/" %}}) - also available in 2 quart pots for $10
 - White Wood Aster (Eurybia divaricata)
 - Wild mint (Mentha arvensis)
-- Wild strawberry (Fragaria virginiana)
-- Whorled milkweed (Asclepias verticillata)
 - Wreath goldenrod (Solidago caesia)
 - Yarrow, multi-hued cultivar (Achillea millefolium) - only available in 1-2 quart pots for $10

-### Native annuals
+### Native annuals - on sale!

+We are marking these plants down as the season is coming to an end.
+At this point, the partridge pea has flowered, and the black nightshade is in fruit, so they are mostly going to be useful for seed collection.

-- American black nightshade (Solanum ptycanthum or S. americanum or S. emulans or whatever they're calling it these days!) - $4 for a pint pot with 1-3 plants (depending on individual seedling size)  🆕
+- American black nightshade (Solanum ptycanthum or S. americanum or S. emulans or whatever they're calling it these days!) - <strike>$4</strike> $2 for a pint pot with 1-3 plants (depending on individual seedling size)
-- [Partridge pea](/info-sheets/cha-fas/) - Chamaecrista fasciculata - $7 for 2 plants in a quart pot.
+- [Partridge pea](/info-sheets/cha-fas/) - Chamaecrista fasciculata - <strike>$7</strike> $4 for 2 plants in a quart pot.

 ### "Zoigls" - $3 pint or 2 for $5